Improving the Returnable Packaging Loop

 They failed to realize that it was essential to provide a collaborative environment in which business partners (suppliers, customers, and 3rd party logistics companies) could participate in the design, planning, and operation of the returnable container loops.

-Best Practices in Returnable Packaging Management
+Best Practices in Returnable Asset Management

 Best-in-class companies have been adopting, during the last few years, a combination of improved processes and technologies to ensure the proper operation of these returnable container loops.